SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

-\begin{itemize} \item \textit{Acquire}: This functionality initiates new anchors whenever new percepts are received and do not match any existing anchor.
-It takes each new percept $\pi_i$ and each existing anchor $\alpha_i$ and computed the matching degree using the matching function $M$.
+\begin{itemize} \item \textit{Acquire}: This process initiates new anchors whenever new percepts are received and do not match any existing anchor.
+It takes each new percept $\pi_i$ and each existing anchor $\alpha_i$ and computes the matching degree using the matching function $M$.
 For each percept that does not match an anchor, symbolic data (objects and facts) is created using the \textit{predicate grounding relation} $G$.

-\item \textit{Find}: This functionality takes an object $o_i$ and the facts $f_i$ that describe that object and returns and anchor $\alpha_i$.
+\item \textit{Find}: This process takes an object $o_i$ and the facts $f_i$ that describe that object and returns an anchor $\alpha_i$.
 Then, that anchor is compared against the existing anchors and current percepts.
 If there is an anchor that matches, that anchor is selected.
-A new anchor is created if there is no match with an anchor.
+A new anchor is created if there is no match.

-\item \textit{Re-acquire}: This functionality is intended to extend the definition of a matching anchor $\alpha_i$ from $t - k$ to $t$.
-It is based on taking the matching percepts and updating the anchors and the symbolic data.
+\item \textit{Re-acquire}: This process is intended to extend the definition of a matching anchor $\alpha_i$ from the timestamp $\tau$ to timestamp $\tau + \kappa$.
+It is based on taking the matching percepts and updating the anchors and the symbolic data over time.

-\item \textit{Track}: This functionality is based on taking an anchor $\alpha_i$ defined in $t - k$ and extends its definition to $t$.
+\item \textit{Track}: This process is based on taking an anchor $\alpha_i$ defined in timestamp $\tau$ and extends its definition to timestamp $\tau + \kappa$.
 This can be performed by using the re-acquire functionality if a match takes place or by predicting the future state of the anchor after some elapsed time from the last observation. \end{itemize}